tabulapdf/tabula-java/README.md

 ### Backers

 You can also support our continued work on `tabula-java` with a one-time or monthly donation [on OpenCollective](https://opencollective.com/tabulapdf#support).
-Organizations who use `tabula-java` can also [sponsor the project](https://opencollective.com/tabulapdf#support) for acknolwedgement on [our official site](http://tabula.technology/) and this README.
+Organizations who use `tabula-java` can also [sponsor the project](https://opencollective.com/tabulapdf#support) for acknowledgement on [our official site](http://tabula.technology/) and this README.

 Special thanks to the following users and organizations for generously supporting Tabula with donations and grants: